phoenixframework/phoenix/guides/components.md

 > **Requirement**: This guide expects that you have gone through the [request life-cycle guide](request_lifecycle.html).

 The Phoenix endpoint pipeline takes a request, routes it to a controller, and calls a view module to render a template.
-The view interface from the controller is simple – the controller calls a view function with the connections assigns, and the function's job is to return a HEEx template.
+The view interface from the controller is simple – the controller calls a view function with the connection's assigns, and the function's job is to return a HEEx template.
 We call any function that accepts an `assigns` parameter and returns a HEEx template a *function component*.

 > The Phoenix framework is designed for HTML applications, JSON APIs, GraphQL endpoints, etc. For this reason, all of the functionality related to HTML rendering comes as part of two separate packages:
 >